SPECTRA: Spectral Domain-Aware Graph Generation for Imbalanced Molecular Property Regression: Related Work

 \subsection{Molecular Generation}

 Molecular generation has become a central task in drug discovery, aiming to explore chemical space efficiently while ensuring chemical validity and optimizing for desired properties.
 Early approaches combined variational autoencoders (VAEs), recurrent neural networks (RNNs), and adversarial models to generate novel chemical structures from latent spaces, as in LatentGAN~\citep{prykhodko2019novo}, which integrated autoencoding with generative adversarial training for de novo molecular design.
 More recent methods leverage reinforcement learning to incorporate chemical constraints and multi-objective optimization.
 For example, DeepGraphMolGen~\citep{khemchandani2020deepgraphmolgen} employs Graph Convolutional Policy Networks to generate molecules while simultaneously optimizing for drug-likeness and synthetic accessibility, whereas MORLD~\citep{jeon2020autonomous} integrates reinforcement learning with docking simulations to propose inhibitors directly guided by protein structures.
 Conditional generative frameworks, such as MGCVAE~\citep{lee2022mgcvae}, enable property-conditioned molecular graph generation, allowing for inverse design tasks like optimizing logP or molar refractivity.
 Beyond purely graph-based approaches, protein-informed generation methods such as DeepTarget~\citep{chen2023deep} directly construct candidate molecules from amino acid sequences of target proteins, bridging structural biology with generative chemistry.
+Diffusion models have also been widely adopted in molecular generation~\cite{zhang2023survey}, for example, in DiGress~\cite{vignac2022digress}, discrete diffusion process that progressively edits graphs with noise, through the process of adding or removing edges and changing the categories.
 Despite these advances, most existing models focus on validity, novelty, and property optimization, without explicitly addressing the imbalance of molecular property distributions.